Is Buying A House With A Friend A Good Idea?

 Owning a home is more work than you think if you’ve never owned one before.
 Having someone to share the workload with can be a huge help.

 On top of that, most properties do a lot more work these days than they used to.
 Vacation homes can also become investment property via short-term rental sites like Airbnb and Vrbo.
-This can be a great way to start investing more affordably and making some passive income on the side.
-But providing those services to short-term renters involves more work for homeowners.
+This can be a great way to start investing more affordably but providing these services can be more work for homeowners.

 Build Equity More Easily

-If you've been renting, you know that you’ll never see your monthly rent payment again.
+If you’ve been renting, you know that you’ll never see your monthly rent payment again.
 It’s being used to build your landlord’s equity in their building.
-By buying a house with a friend instead, you can build home equity together and create actual value rather than just paying rent and getting nothing in return.
+By buying a house with a friend instead, you can build home equity together and create actual value rather than just paying rent with no potential to earn an investment on your money.

 Cons